maker-or/circuit-bricks/README.md

 # Circuit-Bricks

+> **⚠️ DEVELOPMENT STATUS:** This library is currently in early development stage and not recommended for production use.
+APIs may change, features might be incomplete, and there could be significant bugs.
+Use at your own risk.

 A React + TypeScript library for creating SVG-based electrical circuit diagrams with a Lego-style component system.

 ![Circuit-Bricks Banner](https://github.com/sphere-labs/circuit-bricks/raw/main/assets/banner.png)